Curious4Tech/Hyper-V-to-Azure-Migration-Guide-Step-by-Step-with-Azure-Migrate/README.md

 ![image](https://github.com/user-attachments/assets/16e1527b-a9f4-4ca2-a219-60749c2a5fb1)

   .
-Provide your project key, the key you have created before and then click on **Verify**.
+Provide your project key, the key you have created before in the Azure portal and then click on **Verify**.
 You have to wait for some minutes (up to 5 minutes).